getkirby-v2/cli/readme.md

 ### kirby install

-Creates a new Kirby starterkit installation.
+Creates a new Kirby installation.

 ```
 kirby install